amolchanov86/model_based_rl/README.md

-# Model Based Control and Reinforcement Learning Tutorials
+# Model Based Control and <br /> Reinforcement Learning Tutorials

 A collection of simple and clean implementations of model-based control and reinforcement learning approaches.
 The implementations do not aim to be general enough, but rather easily understood, for learning/understanding purpose.
 Currently the collection includes:

 - [Model Predictive Path Integral (MPPI)](https://arc.aiaa.org/doi/10.2514/1.G001921)